 Anna has sold to Bloomsbury, Boyds Mills Press, Delacorte, F+W Media, Chronicle, Cinco Puntos, Eerdmans, Greenwillow, HarperCollins, Houghton Mifflin, Palgrave Macmillan, Pelican, Penguin, Peter Pauper Press, Pomegranate, Random House, Simon & Schuster, Skyhorse, Sleeping Bear Press, and Wiley, among others.

 Although most of Anna's clients are author-illustrators, she enjoys working with any author who has a new slant on an old idea.
-Zack Miller's book, for example, describes how to use the new social media (Facebook and Twitter) to make investment decisions.
+You can view all the books Anna has agented on her Pinterest page.